 it from this dealership.
 Watching the customer get to and into their car, it seems very unlikely they would be washing it themselves anytime soon.
 How nice would it have been, washing this customer’s car and returning it looking like the day the purchased it at this very dealership.
 It truly is the little things that matter to customers.
 Always.

 Ironically, right behind the service drive there was a newer looking Roll Over Car Wash System sitting there unused.
 I asked one of the service advisors why they weren’t using it.
 His response, “half the time its broken, and when it is working, it takes too long so we just stopped using it.”
 I was shocked.

 Washing a customer’s car is truly in your best interest.
 Returning a customer’s vehicle washed has proven to increase CSI.
 We’re all aware of the range of manufacturer benefits a dealership receives from high CSI scores.
 That’s why you ask your staff constantly to remind customers they’re going to receive a survey and to please let you know if there was or is anything that would prevent them from given you the highest scores.
 Returning a clean car will help ensure that customers give your store those high marks.
 It will also be one more reason for them to recommend your dealership to their friends and family.

 Car wash technology has improved significantly over the last several years.
-If your store has an unreliable and slow car wash like the one that was at this store, maybe it’s time to talk to us about planning an upgrade.
 Several our clients have had great success with the drive-thru systems we have been recommending.
 When you can wash a car every 90 seconds and not have to wait for one to finish before starting the next, there is simply no reason not to deliver back every customer vehicle washed.
-Washing a customer’s car has become just like that free cup of coffee.
-Customers have come to expect it.
+Washing a customer’s car is just like that free cup of coffee, they’ve come to expect it.